mauricew/twitch-graphql-api/README.md

 This documentation and its maintainer has no affiliation or connection to Twitch Interactive, Inc., who owns the aformentioned API and its data.

 ## Making requests
-The endpoint for accessing the GraphQL API is **https://api.twitch.tv/gql**.
-This is the only URL to be used regardless of the operation.
+The single endpoint for accessing the GraphQL API is **https://gql.twitch.tv/gql**, proxied through Fastly (also https://api.twitch.tv/gql, and the entire subdomain is proxied through Akamai).
 Requests are made using POST.
-As of November 14, 2017 sometime between 7 and 8pm EST, the API became unavailable for anonymous access.
-You must provide your api key in the *Client-ID* header at your own risk. (_Author's note_: my b)
+From the day the updated Twitch site went out of beta, it has required a *Client-ID* or a bearer token in the *Authorization* header, so use it at your own risk.

-To test out the API, I recommend [Insomnia](https://insomnia.rest) which has some nice GraphQL support including schema autocomplete.
+The GraphQL schema is public and can be accessed via introspection.
+To test out the API, I recommend [Insomnia](https://insomnia.rest) which has first-class support and autocomplete for GraphQL.

 ## Responses
 All responses will have a status code of 200, even when there are errors.
 The body will be a either a JSON object if one call is made, or array if several are.